Adrianndp/GymApp/README.md

 Material UI:
  (is like a bootstrap...) we also used their icons a library that allows us to import and use different components to create a user interface in our React applications.
-This saves a significant amount of time since the developers do not need to write everything from scratch
+This saves a significant amount of time since the developers do not need to write everything from scratch.

-Scripts in package.json:
-"dev": "webpack --mode development --watch" : watch for changes in our js files and automatically reblunded